Consumer price index in the United States: Aggregation

+Weights

+Each item is given a weight, used in the above formula, so that items that consumers spend more on are weighted higher (ie. with more importance) than items that consumers spend less on.
+These weights derive from the Consumer Expenditure survey, which collates how much money consumers spend on various consumption items.
+The various CPI programs (such as CPI-U and CPI-W) are designed to represent different groups of US consumers, and typically achieve this goal by using a different set of weights, derived from a different segment of the Consumer Expenditures survey.
+For most programs, the weights are updated annually using the results of the previous years' Consumer Expenditure survey, though prior to 2023 data the weights were updated biennially (once every two years), and prior to the 1980s, the weights were updated approximately once per decade.

+The different CPI indices

+CPI for All Urban Consumers

+Introduced in 1978, the CPI-U is the most widely used CPI measure in popular media and understanding.
+Its sampling is designed to represent the consumption baskets of residents of urban and metropolitan areas, which collectively account for over 90 percent of the US population.

 CPI for urban wage earners and clerical workers (CPI-W)

 The urban wage earner and clerical worker population consists of consumer units consisting of clerical workers, sales workers, craft workers, operative, service workers, or laborers.
 (Excluded from this population are professional, managerial, and technical workers; the self-employed; short-term workers; the unemployed; and retirees and others not in the labor force.)
 More than one half of the consumer unit's income has to be earned from the above occupations, and at least one of the members must be employed for 37 weeks or more in an eligible occupation.
 The consumer price index for urban wage earners and clerical workers (CPI-W) is a continuation of the historical index that was introduced after World War I for use in wage negotiation.
 As new uses were developed for the CPI, the need for a broader and more representative index became apparent.
 The Social Security Administration uses the CPI-W as the basis for its periodic COLA (cost-of-living adjustment).